JENNIFER GENNARI

 ISBN 978-1534463653

 Amelia does not like noise.
 In fifth grade, she has to learn to play an instrument or, as she sees it, make noise on purpose.
-To help Amelia cope, her father gives her a pair of earmuffs to wear.
-When she makes a new friend in trombone class, the two form an unlikely friendship that helps Amelia find a way to let in the noisy world she’s muffled for so long.
+To help Amelia manage, her father gives her a pair of earmuffs to wear.
+With the help of an unlikely friend she makes in trombone class, Amelia learns to cope with her sound sensitivity and to step outside of her comfort zone.

 Buy now!